eonist/UITestSugar/README.md

 - If you encounter strage bugs whule using doing UITesting in XCode.
 It is recommend you clean and delete derived data often, as well as restart XCode from time to time.
 - Print the entire UI:  `Swift.print(app.debugDescription)`

+### Gotchas:
+- Sometimes it can be difficult to access an element, such as a button inside a button in a cell.
+In these cases, you can try changing the app UI to make the element more accessible.
+For example, you can turn one button into a view or disable accessibility for one button and hit the cell itself instead, which triggers the button.
+- Element labels can be used to target elements that have children with text fields or labels with text.
+This can be useful for finding elements that might be difficult to access using other methods.
+- QuickTime can be used to record UItests, in order to pinpoint errors that happend etc. Sometimes logs can be hard to decipher etc.

+### Resources:
+- [UI Testing Cheat Sheet](https://github.com/joemasilotti/UI-Testing-Cheat-Sheet): A comprehensive guide for UI testing in iOS.
+- [Fundamentals of XCUITest](https://medium.com/tauk-blog/fundamentals-of-xcuitest-7dcbc23c4ee): An excellent primer on UI testing with XCUITest.
+- [Creating Screenshots in UI Tests](https://www.appsdeveloperblog.com/xcuiscreenshot-creating-screenshots-in-ui-test/): Learn more about capturing screenshots during UI testing.
+- [Debugging UI Hierarchies](https://developer.apple.com/documentation/xctest/xcuielement/1500898-debugdescription): Official documentation on debugging UI hierarchies.

 ### Todo:
-- Add github actions ✅
+- [x] Add GitHub Actions
-- Maybe add some of the method in the Kif.framework?
+- [ ] Maybe add some of the methods from the KIF framework
-- UITest tap should have param to set shouldFail: true
+- [ ] UITest tap should have a parameter to set `shouldFail: true`
-- Add example gif to readme
+- [ ] Add example GIF to README
-- Write about things that are different when using this with SwiftUI
+- [ ] Write about differences when using this with SwiftUI

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 The MIT License is a permissive open source license that allows you to use, copy, modify, and distribute the software for any purpose, as long as you include the original copyright and license notice.